Is Online Banking Safe? If You Do It Right

 - Counterfeit Banking Apps – Hackers design bogus banking apps to look and function like the authentic apps.
 You should only download banking apps certified by your bank.
 As financial institutions, banks typically have the most advanced data encryption and safeguards.

-en.wikipedia.org/ ).
-Trojan malware surreptitiously downloads with illicit apps.
+- Banking App Trojans – Using banking apps that are not verified by your bank can open the door for trojan horse attacks trojan malware surreptitiously downloads along with illicit apps.
 Then, when an authenticated banking app is opened, the malicious code comes to life and creates a pop-up that fills the screen and appears to be the bank’s legitimate login page.
-Once the login credentials have been entered, the user is logged into the bank’s legitimate login page without the their knowledge.
-If this happens, your online banking is compromised.wiki/ Trojan_horse_ (computing)
+Once the login credentials have been entered, the user is logged into the bank’s legitimate login page without their knowledge.
+If this happens, your online banking is compromised.

 Mobile Banking Security